Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 ## Outline

-- Implement HTTPS protocol by configuring SSL/TLS end-to-end encryption on our load balancer server.
-The SSL/TLS configuration will provide end-to-end encryption between our website's users and our servers.
+- Implement HTTPS protocol by configuring our load balancer server to use SSL/TLS cryptographic protocol when sending and receiving data packets over the network.
+This SSL/TLS configuration will provide end-to-end encryption between our website's users and our servers.

 - Register a new DNS name.